d-low/jquery-table-paginator/README.md

 Example:
 --------

-See index.html for an example of using the table paginator plug-in resizes itself when the window is resized.
+See index.html for an example of using the table paginator plug-in where the plug-in is resized when the window is resized.